Tourism Marketing for Businesses in the Dales

 Add details of local attractions to your own website so that visitors can appreciate how much there is to do in Yorkshire.

-Work with tour guides and group operators so that you’re included in their itineraries and turn competitors into allies by looking for ways to cross-pollinate customers.
+Work with tour guides and group operators so that you are included in their itineraries, and turn competitors in to allies by looking for ways to cross-pollinate customers.

 Take a look at our free guide written by the driving forces behind Bishopthorpe Road, Pateley Bridge and Helmsley in Business to see how you can collaborate with local businesses to put your area on the tourist map.

-It’s no use worrying or griping about it, Dales weather is, shall we say, changeable.
-For our visitors, rain in the dale is still probably preferable to rain in city streets and there is plenty to do.
+It is no use worrying or griping about it, Dales weather is, shall we say, changeable.
+For our visitors, rain in the Dales is still probably preferable to rain in city streets and there is plenty to do.